Sore Throat During Pregnancy: Symptoms, Remedies, And Treatment

 Medications For Sore Throat And Strep Throat While Pregnant

 If the pain due to an upper respiratory tract infection, such as a throat infection, is persistent, then you must visit a doctor.
 They would prescribe medication based on your condition.
-Here are some of the commonly used drugs for sore throat, but you should not use them unless your doctor recommends them.
+Here are some of the commonly used drugs for sore throat.
+Pregnant women should be especially cautious and seek medical advice before using any remedies, including cough drops during pregnancy.

 Safe medications for a sore throat